All happy families are alike; each unhappy family is unhappy in its own way.

 Is Levin based on Tolstoy himself?

 Yes.
-The name Levin is only a syllable away from Lev, the Russian form of Leo, and the character shares Tolstoy’s estate management, his rural convictions, his crises of faith, and his marriage.
+The name Levin is only a syllable away from Lev, the Russian form of Leo, and the character shares Tolstoy’s estate management, his rural convictions, his crises of faith, and aspects of his marriage.
 The scene in which Levin proposes to Kitty by chalking the first letters of each word on a card table reproduces Tolstoy’s own proposal to Sofia Behrs in 1862.
 Levin’s spiritual struggle in Part 8 anticipates Tolstoy’s religious crisis in A Confession.

 How long is Anna Karenina, and is it worth reading?